Get Started with Web Scraping using Python!

 Chapter 8 recaps best practices and provides pointers to other tools.

-Chapter 9 includes fourteen, fully worked out web scraping examples bringing everything you’ve learned together, and illustrates various interesting data science oriented use cases.
-(Download a free extract of this chapter.)
+Chapter 9 includes fifteen, fully worked out web scraping examples bringing everything you’ve learned together, and illustrates various interesting data science oriented use cases.

 We have written this book with a data science oriented audience in mind.
 As such, you'll probably already be familiar with Python or some other programming language or analytical toolkit (be it R, SAS, SPSS, or something else).
 If you're using Python already: you'll feel right at home.
 If not, we include a quick Python primer later on in this chapter to catch up with the basics and provide pointers to other references as well.
 Even if you're not using Python yet for your daily data science tasks (many will argue that you should), we want to show you that Python is a particularly powerful language to use for getting out data from the web.
 We also assume that you have some basic knowledge regarding how to web works.